BrendanSChang/misc/dotfiles/README.md

 - ctags and tmux should be installed through the Cygwin package manager, which is accessible through the Cygwin setup
 - YouCompleteMe has not been tested yet

+> TODO(brendan): Out of date, currently now using gruvbox and starship